ACCESS-NRI/access-om3-configs/documentation/docs/pages/Initial-conditions-generation.md

 - `INPUT_DIR`: Directory with processed WOA23 monthly files
 - `OUTPUT_DIR`: Where regridded output will be saved

+> Note: This code is not parallelized and may take approximately 24 hours to run for the 25km (0.25°) resolution grid.
 ---

 ## Step 3: Finalize & Tag Metadata